-Stock options have customarily been granted annually and have been generally regarded as the primary incentive for long-term performance as they are granted at fair market value and have had vesting restrictions over four-year periods.
+Stock options have customarily been granted annually and have been generally regarded as the primary incentive for long-term performance.
 The Committee considers each grantee's current option holdings in making grants.
 Both the amounts of stock awards and proportion of stock options have increased as a function of higher salary and position of responsibility within the Company.
 In May 2002, the stockholders of the Company approved the adoption of the LTIP covering officers and key employees of the Company.
 The LTIP is administered by the Compensation/Incentive Committee of the Board of Directors and was adopted to replace the restricted stock program, which was terminated at the end of 2001.
-Based on guidelines established by the Compensation/Incentive Committee in August 2002, the LTIP covers the granting of compensation awards based on two independent elements: 1) a totally discretionary award based on operating performance of the Company covering a period greater than one year and less than four years and 2) an award based on the attainment of a target stock price of \$50 per share during 10 consecutive trading days prior to the fourth anniversary of the plan.
+In August 2002, the Compensation/Incentive Committee established guidelines which covered the granting of compensation awards based on two independent elements: 1) a totally discretionary award based on operating performance of the Company covering a period greater than one year and less than four years and 2) an award based on the attainment of a target stock price of \$25 per share during 10 consecutive trading days prior to the fourth anniversary of the plan.
+In June 2004, the Compensation/Incentive Committee established new guidelines covering LTIP awards.
+These guidelines are disclosed under the caption "Long Term Incentive Plan."
+Based on this criteria during 2005 the Compensation/Incentive Committee approved a payout under the LTIP in the aggregate amount of \$4,813,000.